srsyrr/learning-playground/README.md

-# github-playground

-## GitHub Playground
-My Externalization Learning Progress on Data Analysis from SARAH-CODE learning system
+## SARAH-CODE Learning Journey
+My 12-month journey to becoming a Data Analyst.
+This repository contains my weekly logs, notes, and code snippets from the SARAH-CODE curriculum.